joehakimrahme/blogstrap/docs/source/index.md

 files over the web.
 It serves raw Markdown files formatted to fit [Strapdown.js](http://strapdownjs.com/) requirements.

-Strapdown.js is downloaded from their CDN and executes the Markdown2html conversion client side.
+Strapdown.js is downloaded from their CDN and executes the HTML conversion client side.

 Installation